Topological rigidity of quasitoric manifolds: Introduction

 \section{Introduction}

 Toric varieties are studied extensively in algebraic geometry and combinatorics (\cite{fu}, \cite{oda}).
 The main tool in their study is the simplicial complex that is determined by the fan of the toric variety.
 This simplicial complex is actually the quotient of the toric variety by the torus action.
 The combinatorial properties of the simplicial complex reflect the algebraic and geometric properties of the variety and vice versa.
-A topological analogue of toric varieties was by Davis--Januszkiewicz (\cite{da-ja}), called quasitoric manifolds.
+A topological analogue of toric varieties was introduced by Davis--Januszkiewicz (\cite{da-ja}) called toric manifolds in the paper.
+For avoiding confusion with the terminology, later the term {\sl quasitoric manifolds} became prominent for these spaces.
+The term ``toric manifold'' is reserved for the non-singular toric varieties.
 Quasitoric manifolds are manifolds that admit an action of the torus $T^n$ which is {\it locally standard} such that the quotient space is a simple polytope.
-Locally standard actions are those where, locally, $T^n$ acts by the standard coordinate wise multiplication on ${\bbC}^n$.
+Locally standard actions are those where, locally, $T^n$ acts by the standard coordinate-wise multiplication on ${\bbC}^n$.
 As in the toric variety case, the combinatorial properties of the polytope provide information about the topological structure of the manifold.
-Furthermore, the manifolds can be reconstructed from the polytope and an appropriate assignment of subgroups of $T^n$ to the faces of the polytope.
+Furthermore, in certain cases, the manifolds can be reconstructed from the polytope and an appropriate assignment of subgroups of $T^n$ to the faces of the polytope.

-In this paper, we consider a further generalization considering locally standard $T^n$-actions on manifolds, and we call them pseudotoric manifolds.
+In this paper, we consider a further generalization studying locally standard $T^n$-actions on manifolds.
 In this case, the quotient space is a nice manifold with corners.
-As before, we show that the combinatorial properties of the manifold with corners are reflected to the topology of the pseudotoric manifold.
-Also, the pseudotoric manifold can be reconstructed by an appropriate assignment of subgroups of $T^n$ to its faces.
+As before, we show that the combinatorial properties of the manifold with corners are reflected to the topology of the manifold.
+Also, the manifold can be reconstructed by an appropriate assignment of subgroups of $T^n$ to its faces.
 The main theorem of the paper is the following.

-\begin{thm*}[Main Theorem] Let $M^{2n}$ be a quasitoric manifold and $N^{2n}$ a locally linear $T^n$-manifold.
-Let $f: N^{2n} \to M^{2n}$ be an equivariant homotopy equivalence.
+\begin{thm*}[Main Theorem] Let $M^{2n}$ be a closed $T^n$-quasitoric manifold.
+Let $N^{2n}$ a closed locally linear $T^n$-manifold and $f: N^{2n} \to M^{2n}$ an equivariant homotopy equivalence.
 Then $f$ is equivariantly homotopic to an equivariant homeomorphism. \end{thm*}

+Actually, the theorem is proved for a slightly more general class of locally standard torus manifolds (Theorem \ref{thm-main}).